Many or all companies we feature compensate us. Compensation and editorial

 3. Is a credit card with a 0% introductory APR or 0% balance transfer fee a better option?

-Set up a budget & avoid impulsive decisions
+Set up a budget, and avoid impulsive decisions

 Communicate with your lender

-If you’re already late but haven’t yet defaulted, the most critical step is communicating with the lender.
-Your lender doesn’t want your loan to default, and it may have tools to work with you.
+If you’re already late on your payments but haven’t yet defaulted, the most important step is to communicate with your lender.
+Your lender doesn’t want your loan to default, and the company may have a way to work with you.

 Tip